madeleinewoodbury/contact-keeper/readme.md

 # Contact Keeper

 > MERN application built as part of Brad Traversy's "React Front to Back" course on Udemy.
-A simple app where useres can store contacts.
+A simple app where users can store contacts.
 Full CRUD functionality.

 #### [View app](https://fathomless-mesa-77741.herokuapp.com/login)